 However, according to The Statista Global Consumer Survey, nearly 30% of Americans used Venmo from May 2019 to May 2020.
 With the ability to pay contractors with it, it’s now incredibly easy to use Venmo to pay rent.

 All a landlord who is already using Venmo would do is scan a QR code in the Venmo app on their tenant’s phone to add their tenant’s Venmo account to their list of Venmo contacts.
 Landlords can also add a tenant already using Venmo with that tenant’s username, e-mail or phone number.

 If either the landlord or the tenant doesn’t have Venmo, they can just download the app, sign up for an account with an email and password, verify their email address and then add and verify their bank accounts.

-Once this is done, Venmo works similarly to Paypal.
+Once this is done, Venmo works similarly to collecting rent with Paypal.
 You can transfer money from your bank account into your digital wallet and money you send to your Venmo contacts will first be drawn from this digital wallet balance before being drawn from a debit card, credit card, or your bank account directly.